-As part of our 'off season training series', we're talking to elite athletes with Precision Hydration in their bottles to find out how they're using the next few months to ensure they hit the ground running in their races.
+As part of our 'off season training series', we're talking to elite athletes who are using Precision Fuel & Hydration to find out how they're using the next few months to ensure they hit the ground running in their races.

 In our latest blog we caught up with 2020 Olympic hopeful Eilish McColgan to see what she's doing in training in order to give herself the best possible chance of qualifying for her third Olympic Games in Tokyo next summer...

 Hi Eilish!
 You started the winter by winning a 10km race on a pretty testing course in Sheffield, so I imagine that result has got you pretty excited for what’s to come in 2020?